Authors

 Sandra Kolstad

-Sandra Kolstad is a Norwegian musician, composer, producer, and copywriter.
+Sandra Kolstad is a Norwegian musician, composer, producer, and author.
 Kolstad frequently works in the intersection of music and literature, including as a composer for the performing arts.
 Her most recent album releases are Burning Love (2019) and Elv på Himmelen (2019).
 The latter includes twelve poems by Jon Fosse that she has set to music.
 Two Words for Destruction is her fiction debut.

 Read more